-In the excitement of your car purchase, don’t forget to complete all the necessary paperwork – purchase agreements, change of ownership and insurance cover are key.
+In the excitement of your car purchase, don’t forget to complete all the necessary paperwork.
+Car purchase agreements, change of ownership papers and car insurance cover are important.
 The paperwork can be slightly different depending on whether you’ve purchased from a dealer or privately.

 Car dealers are bound by purchase agreements.
 Be careful to ensure everything is in place here.

 You’ll want to check that the car purchase details are correct, and be wary of leaving cash deposits to secure a sale.
 They may not be refundable.
 Do your homework on dealer extended warranties and breakdown insurance too, as they are often not necessary.

 The priority when completing a private car sale is to lodge the change of ownership paperwork promptly.
 This needs to be completed by the car buyer and car seller.
 The process is affordable and can be done online, within seven days of purchase.

 The previous car owner does not want to be landed with your speeding tickets or parking fines!

 How much can I borrow with a Car Loan?